gradle/gradle-build-action/README.md

 ### Command-line arguments

 The `arguments` input can used to pass arbitrary arguments to the `gradle` command line.
+Arguments can be supplied in a single line, or as a multi-line input.

 Here are some valid examples:
 ```yaml